 Consult with a CC Clinician This will link you to a description of the consultation and outreach services available at the Counseling Center.
 To consult with a Counseling Center clinician, you are also encouraged to call the Center at 202-885-3500.

-In Case of an Emergency This link provides information about the Counseling Center's Urgent Care Walk-In Hours, after-hours consultation, and national hotline resources.
+In Case of an Emergency This link provides information about the Counseling Center's Urgent Care Drop-In Hours (M-F, 2-4 PM), after-hours consultation, and national hotline resources.

 Dean of Students The Dean of Students is an excellent resource to call on when you encounter a multi-faceted problem, a problem with ramifications for the broader community, or difficulty determining the most appropriate way to get help for a student.